stewartshea/js-dos-container/README.md

 ```

 # Choosing a game
-Review the games.csv file and set the GAME environment variable to the name of the game (the first value).
+Review the public/games.csv file and set the GAME environment variable to the name of the game (the first value).

 Local example:
 ```shell